JKamlah/tesseractXplore/README.md

 ### Tesseract
 This can improve interoperability with other tools and systems that interact with biodiversity data.
-For example, in addition to iNaturalist you may submit observations of certain species to another biodiversity observation platform with a more specific focus, such as eBird, BugGuide, or Mushroom Observer.
+For example, in addition to iNaturalist you may submit gts of certain species to another biodiversity gt platform with a more specific focus, such as eBird, BugGuide, or Mushroom Observer.
 For that use case, this tool supports [Simple Darwin Core](https://dwc.tdwg.org/simple).